Uninett/Argus/docs/development/howtos/change-settings.rst

 A settings file will override any environment variables.

 ``argus.site.settings.dev`` and ``argus.site.settings.prod`` provide reasonable defaults
-for development and production environment.
+for development and production environments.
 You can use and/or override them by importing them to your ``localsettings.py`` as follows::

   from argus.site.settings.prod import *